MethanePowered/MethaneKit/README.md

 #### CMake Presets

-[CMake Presets](CMakePresets.json) can be used to configure and build project with a set of predefined settings (CMake 3.21 is required):
+[CMake Presets](CMakePresets.json) can be used to configure and build project with a set of predefined options (CMake 3.20 is required):
 ```console
 cmake --preset [ConfigPresetName]
 cmake --build --preset [BuildPresetName] --target install